Home

 After all recorded presentations were submitted to the International Conference on Sign Language Acquisition 4, Shai received the Best Theory Presentation by a Student Researcher award from an independent review panel.

-Shai was accepted for a presentation on her work looking at age of acquisition effects on the phonological system of ASL signers at the International Conference on Sign Language Acquisition 4, to be held virtually in June 2022.
+Shai presented on her work looking at age of acquisition effects on the phonological system of ASL signers at the International Conference on Sign Language Acquisition 4, to be held virtually in June 2022.

 November 2021